-Man punched by Ben Stokes insists he was victim of ‘unlawful assault’
+Man punched by Ben Stokes insists he was victim of 'unlawful assault'

 Stokes and England teammate Alex Hales had left the Mbargo nightclub after being refused entry and were looking for a casino when the violence erupted shortly after 2.30am in Queen’s Road.

-Both Stokes and Mr Ali claimed they were acting in self-defence and blamed each other for being the aggressor.
+Both Stokes and Ali claimed they were acting in self-defence and blamed each other for being the aggressor.

-Mr Hale was captured on video breaking off a metal pole from a road sign, but was found not guilty of affray on the direction of Judge Peter Blair QC as there was no evidence he had threatened anyone with it.
+Hale was captured on video breaking off a metal pole from a road sign, but was found not guilty of affray on the direction of Judge Peter Blair QC as there was no evidence he had threatened anyone with it.

 The Crown Prosecution Service has faced criticism for its handling of the case as on the eve of the trial, the judge rejected its attempts to charge Stokes with two counts of assault occasioning actual bodily harm.

-Barristers representing Stokes’s co-defendants also questioned why Hales had not been prosecuted as they claimed video footage showed him kicking and stamping on Mr Ali.
+Barristers representing Stokes’s co-defendants also questioned why Hales had not been prosecuted as they claimed video footage showed him kicking and stamping on Ali.

-Since the end of the case, Mr Barry and Mr O’Connor, who did not give evidence during the trial, have given interviews calling Stokes a “hero”.
+Since the end of the case, Barry and O’Connor, who did not give evidence during the trial, have given interviews calling Stokes a "hero".

-In a statement, Mr Hale’s lawyers said he could not understand why the CPS did not charge the cricketer with assault.
+In a statement, Hale’s lawyers said he could not understand why the CPS did not charge the cricketer with assault.

 "It is of concern to Mr Hale that following the conclusion of the trial, Mr O’Connor and Mr Barry, neither of whom were relied upon by the prosecution or the defence team for Mr Stokes, have taken the opportunity to speak with various media outlets about the alleged homophobic abuse that they received in the early hours of September 25," they said.